Firstly, a running dynamic compression test, confirms how effective each cylinder is, at pulling air in.

 Secondly, holding it for the correct amount of time, then letting it go, into the exhaust.

-So, if a cylinder cannot perform these functions properly; the result can be a loss of volumetric efficiency or a misfire.
+So, if a cylinder cannot perform these functions properly.
+Then, the result can be, a loss of volumetric efficiency or a engine misfire.

 In my opinion, you should NEVER do a a running dynamic compression test.
 Unless you understand why you are doing that test.
 As well as, what you will do with the results.

-A running (dynamic) compression test; can also be used to pinpoint the cause of a misfire.
-Even more, when all the usual tests return normal results.
+A running dynamic compression test, can also be used to pinpoint, the cause of a misfire.
+Subsequently, even when all the usual tests, return normal results.

 - When you do a cranking (static) compression test, you are checking cylinder sealing, not cylinder breathing.

 - When you test engine vacuum at the manifold, you are looking at the breathing of the entire engine.
 Consequently, by checking vacuum, at a common (plenum) source.

 - Also, when you do a cylinder leak down test, you are actually checking, cylinder leakage.

-- A cylinder power balance test measures the power that a particular cylinder; contributes to the total power of the engine.
+- A cylinder power balance test measures power, that a particular cylinder contributes, to the total power of the engine.

 A running dynamic compression test, uses a compression gauge, to check individual cylinder breathing.
 So, basically you are checking, how well your engine, is inhaling and exhaling.

-NOTE: You could use a Lab Scope and Pressure Transducer so you can see the results.
+NOTE: You could use a Lab Scope and Pressure Transducer to see the results.
 But, we are going to perform this test, using a basic engine compression testing gauge.

-This test does combine some other testing as well.
+Consequently, this test does combine, some other testing as well.
 You will be looking at the overall results, as well as comparing measurements, between cylinders.